-Mechanical engineering is a branch that applies the principles of engineering, physics and mathematics to design, analyze, manufacture and maintain mechanical systems.
-Mechanical engineering encompasses problem-solving techniques and applying them to equipment design, development, and testing.
+Mechanical engineering is a branch of engineering that applies the principles of engineering, physics and mathematics to design, analyse, manufacture and maintain mechanical systems.
+Mechanical engineering encompasses problem-solving techniques and applying them to the design, development, and testing of equipment.
 As a discipline, Mechanical Engineering is the most versatile of all engineering fields.
-It can make a fundamental difference in the start-up success of a client project in the semiconductor, pharmaceutical, medical device and data center industries.
+It can make a fundamental difference in the start-up success of a client project in the semiconductor, pharmaceutical, medical device and data centre industries.

 The main role of a LotusWorks Mechanical Engineer is to ensure that a piece of equipment or machine works as intended, and they are involved in the design, testing and inspection of all mechanical systems within the client manufacturing facility.
-In the pharmaceutical industry, for example, a mechanical engineer’s duties are to ensure that the mechanical systems of equipment/machinery works efficiently and highlights any concerns/issues that might impact on production.
+In the pharmaceutical industry, for example, a Mechanical Engineer plays a pivotal role in ensuring that the mechanical systems of equipment/machinery works efficiently and highlights any concerns/issues that might impact production.

 The Role of a Mechanical Engineer in the Semiconductor Industry

-Mechanical engineering deals with the moving parts of any machine or system and in order to ensure equipment/machinery are set up and working efficiently, a mechanical engineer must work in collaboration with electrical engineers and third-party vendors to ensure project success. a Mechanical Engineer plays a fundamental role in the semiconductor sector.
-These Mechanical engineers ensure that mechanical equipment such as chillers, boilers, air handlers etc. are functioning as intended.
-The malfunction or interruption of these mechanical systems can have a direct impact on the chip manufacturing process.
+Mechanical engineering deals with the moving parts of any machine or system, and in order to ensure equipment/machinery are set up and working efficiently, a Mechanical Engineer must work in collaboration with electrical engineers and third-party vendors to ensure project success.
+A Mechanical Engineer plays a fundamental role in the semiconductor industry.
+These Mechanical engineers ensure that mechanical equipment, such as chillers, boilers, air handlers etc, are functioning as intended.
+The malfunction or interruption to these mechanical systems can have a direct impact on the chip manufacturing process.

 Mechanical engineering jobs are almost always in high demand as their expertise is needed in almost every industry.
 The daily responsibilities of a mechanical engineer in the semiconductor industry can include:

-- Execution of mechanical equipment and systems, including; industrial chilled and hot water systems, process cooling water, exhaust systems, compressed air systems, boilers chillers, cooling towers, air handlers, rooftop units, air compressors, fans, and motors
+1. Execution of mechanical equipment and systems, including; industrial chilled and hot water systems, process cooling water, exhaust systems, compressed air systems, boilers chillers, cooling towers, air handlers, roof top units, air compressors, fans and motors

-- Review of design drawings and specifications to ensure all equipment has been installed correctly and meets the owner’s project requirements
+6. Review of design drawings and specifications to ensure all equipment has been installed correctly and meets the owners project requirements

-- Field execution of functional acceptance testing (FAT), verification of the operation, and integration of all individual mechanical system components
+7. Field execution of functional acceptance testing (FAT), verification of the operation and integration of all individual mechanical system components